mlyzy/GREClue/README.md

 <div align=center><img src="fig3.png" width = 50% ></div>

 ## Folder Structure
-Here we list the descriptions of the folders.
+Here we list the descriptions of the folders:
 ```
  ├── FSG: the code of FSG
      ├──FSG/Defects4J-Multifault: the code of generating Failure Semantic Graphs for a Java programs in Defects4J-Multifault